matiaspl/LinkPi-ENCx/README.md

 ```
 echo "CET-1CEST,M3.5.0,M10.5.0/3" > /etc/TZ
 ```

+UPDATE: Not needed since 20230322 - time zone can now be configured using the UI.

 ### Enable key-based SSH login
 Most files and folders have UID and GID 1000, some have 0, some have UID 1027 GID 100.
 I think it's most likely due to an incomplete build script.
 Due to bad ownership of most of the folders including `/root` subfolders, SSH key based login doesn't work.